bg-write/candyfloss-flask/README.md

 The most important folders and files to know:

-- `feeds`: Holds the web scraping for each publication
+- `feeds`: holds the web scraping for each publication.
-- `static`: Holds images and `styles.css`
+- `static`: contains images and `styles.css`.
-- `templates`: The HTML you see on the browser
+- `templates`: the HTML you see on the browser.
-- `tests`: Where I test `app.py` and `feeds` using pytest
+- `tests`: where I test `app.py` and `feeds` using pytest.
-- `app.py`: where I combine the feeds into one clean and organized feed which is then rendered to `templates`
+- `app.py`: where I combine the feeds into one clean and organized feed that is then rendered to `templates`.

 ### How Candyfloss Works